BradleyBravender/trilaterationBasedOdometry/README.md

 4. Create a package in my container that allows me to move a point around in RVIZ based on keyboard input
 5. ???
 6. Replace my pytorch model with a homemade tensorflow lite model

+Kalman filter
+height estimate
+visio nbased localization of each camera